davidtwco/rfcs/text/0000-build-std.md

 As such, if build-std were to be stabilised, custom targets would become much more usable on stable toolchains.

-In order to avoid users relying on the unstable target-spec-json format on a stable toolchain, using custom targets with build-std on a stable toolchain is disallowed until another RFC can consider all the implications of this thoroughly.
+In order to avoid users relying on the [unstable target-spec-json][rust#71009] format on a stable toolchain, using custom targets with build-std on a stable toolchain is disallowed until another RFC can consider all the implications of this thoroughly.